makersacademy/airport_challenge/README.md

 airport.land(plane)
 ```

-To maintain the DRY principle I created a new method that would be called during landing to stop planes when the weather is bad.
+To maintain the DRY principle I created a new method that would be called during landing to stop planes when the weather is bad...but changed it later during refactoring.
+Having the 2 exceptions in the one method keeps it contained according to the SRP.
+Land should let planes land, take-off lets them take-off so the errors should be kept here and not put in a new method.

 ####Results from feature test: